spion/fez/README.md

 -----

 Fez build specs are simple Javascript files, usually called `fez.js` in a project's root directory.
-There is no command line fez tool; instead, fez build specs are self-executable.
+There is no command line Fez tool; instead, Fez build specs are self-executable.
 The basic outline of a `fez.js` file usually something like this: